ruben2020/codequery/README.md

 ![Visualization screenshot](doc/screenshot2.png)

-## Are other editors like vim or emacs supported?
+## Are other editors like vim or emacs or Visual Studio Code supported?

 Yes!

 There is a vim plugin for CodeQuery called [vim-codequery](https://github.com/devjoe/vim-codequery) by [devjoe](https://github.com/devjoe).

+There is a Visual Studio Code extension for CodeQuery called [codequery4vscode](https://github.com/ruben2020/codequery4vscode) by [ruben2020](https://github.com/ruben2020).
+The Visual Studio Code Extension Marketplace page for this extension is [ruben2020.codequery4vscode](https://marketplace.visualstudio.com/items?itemName=ruben2020.codequery4vscode).

 We welcome contributors to develop plugins for other editors too.

 ## What does it cost?
 How is it licensed?